 And similarly, to watch OS, tvOS is a platform that relies on Bluetooth for its core system functionality.

+So we are allowing access to Core Bluetooth whenever the system allows your application to be run.
 So if a user is in your application and directly interacting with it, you can use Core Bluetooth.
 You can connect your accessories, you can interact with them, but this also means that if you're allowed to run for other reasons, like complication updates or a workout session, you can stay connected to your accessories and continue getting that data.

 Similarly, if the tvOS -- you can only act as a Central, meaning that you can connect out tier accessories but you can't act as a peripheral to other devices.